bbalganjjm/natural_js/docs/implementation/m6-plan.md

 # Next action

 M6 is complete.
 Review the separate [M7 page-UI plan](m7-plan.md) and its exact usage contract before any Dialog, Popup, or Tab implementation.
-M7 requires separate user approval.
+The user separately approved M7 on 2026-09-25.

 # Decisions